Moneyball for B2B Sales, part 1

 Data-driven forecasting not only removes human biases, it often leads to counterintuitive insights that might easily be rejected when decisions are made by gut feel.
 It’s exactly those unexpected outcomes that often lead to a complete rethink of sales team staffing and resource allocations, and can make a significant bottom line contribution.

 SMALL DATA/BIG DATA—YOU'VE GOT THIS In the era of “big data”, readers might think they need large volumes of sales data to benefit from data-driven forecasts.
 But that depends on your perspective.
+(Learn more about the sales forecasting Big Data myth here.)
 Big data for a human is tiny for a computer.
 Much like MLB, where a full roster is only 26 players, all but the largest corporations have modestly sized sales teams, generating only a handful of metrics for each team member and each opportunity.
 Funnelcast makes efficient use of data that is automatically recorded by CRM systems to generate accurate forecasts.
 This data may be the history of thousands of opportunities over several years.
 It is way too much for a human to synthesize into an intuitive forecast.
 But for computers, this is small data—easily processed and analyzed.

 While more data will improve forecasts, Funnelcast typically makes accurate forecasts with as little as three to four sales cycles of data.
 So if your sales cycle is six months you need at most two years of sales history.
 And this history is automatically recorded in most CRM systems.